aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/advanced-email-attachments/using-aspose-email-for-document-attachments/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}

-# Using Aspose.Email for Document Attachments
+# Send Email with Attachment Java using Aspose.Email

 ## Introduction to Using Aspose.Email for Document Attachments in Java

-In this tutorial, we will explore how to work with document attachments using Aspose.Email for Java.
-Aspose.Email is a powerful Java API that allows you to manipulate email messages and their attachments with ease.
-We will cover the following topics:
+In this tutorial we’ll walk you through **how to send email with attachment java** by leveraging the powerful Aspose.Email for Java library.
+Whether you’re building an automated notification system or a bulk‑mailing tool, handling document attachments is a common requirement.
+We’ll cover everything from setting up the library to creating, sending, and extracting PDF or Word files attached to your messages.

+## Quick Answers
+- **What library lets me send email with attachment java?** Aspose.Email for Java
+- **Do I need a license for production?** Yes, a commercial license is required for production use.
+- **Which Java versions are supported?** Java 8 and newer.
+- **Can I attach multiple files?** Absolutely – just add additional `Attachment` objects.
+- **Is streaming supported for large files?** Yes, Aspose.Email provides streaming APIs to handle large attachments efficiently.

+## What is “send email with attachment java”?

+Sending an email with an attachment in Java means constructing a `MailMessage`, adding one or more `Attachment` objects, and then delivering the message via SMTP or saving it to a file.
+Aspose.Email abstracts the low‑level MIME handling, letting you focus on business logic.

+## Why use Aspose.Email for this task?

+- **Rich API** – full control over MIME parts, content types, and encoding.
+- **Cross‑platform** – works on Windows, Linux, and macOS without additional native dependencies.
+- **Built‑in streaming** – handle large PDFs or Word docs without exhausting memory.
+- **Comprehensive documentation** – examples and API reference make implementation fast.

 ## Prerequisites

-Before we begin, make sure you have the following prerequisites in place:
+Before we dive in, ensure you have:

-- Java Development Kit (JDK) installed on your system.
+- Java Development Kit (JDK) 8 or higher installed.
 - Aspose.Email for Java library.
 You can download it from [here](https://releases.aspose.com/email/java/).

 ## Adding Aspose.Email to Your Project

 To get started, you need to add the Aspose.Email library to your Java project.
 Follow these steps:

 1. Download the Aspose.Email for Java library from the provided link.
 2. Extract the downloaded ZIP file to a directory of your choice.
 3. In your Java project, add the Aspose.Email JAR files to your classpath.
 You can do this in your favorite integrated development environment (IDE) or by using the command line.

 ## Creating a New Email Message

 Let's start by creating a new email message with a document attachment.
-We'll use a simple example to illustrate this:
+We'll use a simple example to illustrate **how to send email with attachment java**:

+> **Tip:** Place the code snippet below after the prerequisite explanation so readers understand the context before seeing the actual implementation.

 ```java
 import com.aspose.email.Attachment;